Table of Contents

 RE3a.
 If a relay has authenticated itself via DNS in order to establish a clearnet identity, the relay must be directly available on the internet like a normal DNS- or dynamic-DNS-based HTTP server.
 TLS certificate automation should be used.

 RE3b.
-If a relay has authenticated itself via DNS (something.net) in order to establish a clearnet identity, the user (user 1) of the relay will be prompted to adopt the relay's clearnet identity (someone@something.net).
+If a relay has authenticated itself via DNS (for example, disobey.net) in order to establish a clearnet identity, the user (user 1) of the relay will be prompted to adopt the relay's clearnet identity (for example, something@disobey.net).
 However, the clearnet identity is only superficial, and only ever used for other users (user 2) to become aware of the relay's associated Tor onion domain, whereas all future communications will only ever take place over Tor onion servies.
 Clients are never accessible over clearnet.
 If a user (user 2) enters a clearnet domain into their app to discover its user (user 1), user 2's client first obtains the relay's Tor onion domain, then communicates over Tor onion services to the relay, and the relay provides the Tor onion identity of the user 1 to user 2.
 Going forward, federation is direct, user to user, if and when user 1 permits any data or metadata sharing (see CL0 below).

 RE4.
-Attaching a client to a relay allows a user to establish themself with a memorable identity beyond an onion service domain.
+Attaching a client to a relay allows a user to establish themself with a memorable identity beyond an onion domain.
 A user can detach themselves from a relay at any time.
 For example, if disobey.net is an application relay, users can establish themselves as someone@disobey.net for easier identification.

 RE6.
-Clients connecting to this relay directly will be provided only a current listing of other known Tor onion service domains.
-These onion domains are client addresses.
-A client, with a list of other client addresses, will store the list of addresses for up to one month.
+Clients connecting to this relay will be provided a current listing of other known Tor onion domains.
+These onion domains are client addresses or relay addresses.

 RE7.
 The relay, similair to how clients work, can manually add other known public relays.
 Doing so allows relays to share and load-balance other relay identities and other client identities.